Stephen Hayes (Irish republican): IRA activities

-Hayes joined the IRA and was on the IRA Army Council in January 1939 when it declared war on the British government.
+Hayes joined the IRA and was on the IRA Army Council in January 1939 when it declared war on the British government. (see the S-Plan).

 When IRA chief of staff Seán Russell departed on IRA business to the United States (and subsequently to Nazi Germany), Hayes became IRA Chief of Staff.
 His time in office was marred by controversy and it is widely believed that he served as an informer to the Irish Police - the Garda Síochána.

-Hayes had sent a plan for the invasion of Northern Ireland by German troops to Germany in April 1940.
+As IRA Chief of Staff, Hayes sent a plan for the invasion of Northern Ireland by German troops to Germany in April 1940.
 This plan later became known as Plan Kathleen.
 He is also known to have met with German agent Hermann Görtz on 21 May 1940 in Dublin shortly after the latter's parachuting into Ireland on 5 May 1940 as part of Operation Mainau.
-Hayes is known to have asked Görtz for money and arms to wage a campaign in Northern Ireland, although shortly after this meeting the original Plan Kathleen was discovered.
+Hayes is known to have asked Görtz for money and arms to wage a campaign in Northern Ireland but Gortz was reluctant to provide funds.
+Shortly after this meeting the original Plan Kathleen was discovered.
 The discovery of the plan led to the acceleration of joint British and Irish military planning for a German invasion known as Plan W.

 On 15 August 1940 Hayes organized meeting of senior IRA men at an address on Rathgar Road, Dublin (Hayes was not in attendance).
 The meeting was raided by police and resulted in a gun battle in which two Detectives were killed and one wounded.
 Senior IRA men Paddy McGrath and Tom Harte were arrested, charged with the murders and tried by Military Tribunal, established under the Emergency Powers Act 1939.
 They challenged the legislation in the High Court, seeking a writ of habeas corpus, and ultimately appealed to the Supreme Court.
 They were represented in the courts by Seán MacBride.
 The appeal was unsuccessful, and they were executed by firing squad at Dublin's Mountjoy Prison on 6 September 1940.
 At the time of these arrests Hayes was the IRA Chief of Staff.
 In his written confession Hayes admits to providing the address of the meeting to government officials which resulted in the capture of Harte and McGrath.